-This article was last updated May 16, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 16, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 As an American Airlines oneworld alliance partner, Japan Airlines is ideally positioned for booking award flights to Japan or connecting to Asia 1 and Asia 2 destinations via Tokyo or Osaka using AAdvantage® loyalty program miles.